-4.4.1 Evaluation of Laboratory Test on Sticky Belt by Timer Logic Method
+…..
+Evaluation of Laboratory Test on Sticky Belt by Timer Logic Method

-A. Effect of forward speed of sticky belt and time delay of seed metering plate on seed spacing
+….A.
+Effect of forward speed of sticky belt and time delay of seed metering plate on seed spacing

 The mean value of seed spacing at selected levels of variables, viz., forward speed, time delay of metering shaft, and vertical plate metering mechanism, was determined.
-The range of seed spacing was observed at different forward speeds with respect to different time delays, as discussed in the previous chapter.
+The range of seed spacing was observed at different forward speeds with respect to different time delays, as discussed in the previous , make referenc to headings and a chapter..